catalyzeio/paas-guides/logging.md

 The guides from [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/guide/1.x/index.html) will provide the most detail for executing searches with Elasticsearch.

-Using curl and [jq](https://stedolan.github.io/jq/) you can retrieve the syslog messages from Elasticsearch.
+Using curl and [jq](https://stedolan.github.io/jq/) you can retrieve and filter the syslog messages from Elasticsearch.
 The messages are stored as structured data in JSON format.

 Elasticsearch can be queried directly by making a request to `https://podhostname/__es`